yakushabb/flathub-notes/gnome.md

 **blueprint-compiler**

-[blueprint-compiler](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/blob/gnome-49/elements/sdk/blueprint-compiler.bst) (Blueprint is a markup language and compiler for GTK 4 user interfaces) is part of the GNOME runtime starting with version 49.
-It is no longer necessary to compile this module, unless the project requires a specific version or configuration of this dependency.
+[blueprint-compiler](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/blob/gnome-49/elements/sdk/blueprint-compiler.bst) (Blueprint is a markup language and compiler for GTK 4 user interfaces) has been included in the GNOME runtime since version 49.
+In most cases, you don't need to build this module separately, unless your project requires a specific version or a custom configuration.

 **gdk-pixbuf**